vfitoolkit/VFItoolkit-matlab-examples/README.md

 StochasticNeoClassicalGrowthModel and BasicRealBusinessCycleModel are a good intro to how to use the toolkit.

 EpsteinZinPreferences shows how to use recursive preferences.

+HeterogeneousAgentModels folder contains some examples of how to use the toolkit commands for solving the model of Aiyagari (1994).